mlcommons/ck/README.md

 On Windows, you should manually add full path to ck/bin to you PATH environment variable.

-If you would like to use CK as a standard python library (useful for ipython notebook), you can install it as following (you may need root privileges depending how your Python is installed):
+If you would like to use CK from ipython notebook or other python applications, you can install it as a standard Python library (you may need root privileges depending on how your Python is installed):

  $ cd ck

  $ sudo python setup.py install

-If you plan to use extra functionality from shared repositories such as plotting graphs, performing statistical analysis, apply predictive analytics, etc. you may need to install extra Python packages such as 'matplotlib', 'scipy', 'numpy', 'sklearn-kit'.
-Alternatively, you can use Anaconda python distribution which includes all scientific packages required for CK.

 By default, CK uses the latest version of installed Python, i.e. v3 and then v2.
-You can force CK to use a given python version by changing environment variable "CK_PYTHON", i.e.:
+You can force CK to use a given Python version by changing environment variable "CK_PYTHON", i.e.:

  $ export CK_PYTHON=python3